 The Company has two reportable operating segments: Retail and Financial Services.
 The Retail segment consists primarily of corporate and franchise-owned retail food and Associate-owned drug stores, and includes in-store pharmacies and other health and beauty products, apparel and other general merchandise.
-The Company's Financial Services segment provides credit card services, insurance brokerage services, quaranteed investment certificates and telecommunication services, and operates the PC Optimum loyalty program.
+The Company's Financial Services segment provides credit card services, insurance brokerage services, guaranteed investment certificates and wireless mobile products and services, and operates the PC Optimum loyalty program.